ELIXIR-IIB-training/website/_posts/2017-04-10-protein-interactions-padova.md

 They will also learn:

-- how to transform generic information about binding sites into restraints to drive docking in HADDOCK- the basics of information-driven docking using the HADDOCK web server- how to perform protein-ligand docking using HADDOCK (and screening for putative binding sites)- to critically look at docking results
+- how to transform generic information about binding sites into restraints to drive docking in HADDOCK
+- the basics of information-driven docking using the HADDOCK web server
+- how to perform protein-ligand docking using HADDOCK (and screening for putative binding sites)
+- to critically look at docking results
-- the basic principles of small molecules docking- about the potential of the method, its scope and application, and be aware of its limitation.- how to perform single ligand dockings, as well as design and perform larger virtual screening experiments.### Course prerequisites
+- the basic principles of small molecules docking
+- about the potential of the method, its scope and application, and be aware of its limitation
+- how to perform single ligand dockings, as well as design and perform larger virtual screening experiments
+- how to compare the performance of different docking protocols
+- how to select the best performant docking protocol
+- when is better to be aware of docking results

+### Course prerequisites
 - Basic knowledge of protein structure- Basic Linux command knowledge

 ### [Application Form](https://goo.gl/forms/jWSsU0Uv9FS6Ykqs1)